gamer228666/gamer228666.github.io/README.md

 5. When I update my repository, there will be an option to merge original.
 Click this and follow the instructions to update your website.

 ## More Info
-More links (not hosted by me) can be viewed [here] (https://github.com/Chaos142/Site/forks).
+More links (not hosted by me) can be viewed [here](https://github.com/Chaos142/Site/forks).
 Be wary that some of these sites may contain malware or phishing, and can be modified by anyone.
 Officially verified links can be found here:
 - https://chaos142backup.netlify.app - Blocked, does not update.
 This link will likely be taken down in the near future.